bryannolasco11/word-browser-editor-pwa/README.md

 ## Usage
-This is a full stack program that utilizes both the front end and the backend of development.
-It is a Tech Blog where users can create logins, and post news about Tech.
-They are able to also about to comment on posts.
-Using a dashboard, a user can see how many posts he has created.
+This is a Web Browser Text Editor which can be downloaded onto a computer.

 ## Credits
 https://github.com/bryannolasco11
-Bryan created a program using mysql2, express, express handlebars, bcrypt, express-session, and jest.
+Bryan created a program using webpacks.
 Also, Camille Howe was a study partner.

 ## Contributing
 Contributor Covenant Code of Conduct